Reactor™ - The manual

 Target Type can be one of the following:

-• Canvas - Directly address the whole canvas (panel group) by it's id
+• Canvas - Directly address the whole canvas (panel group) by its ID.

-• Panel - Address a specific panel by it's id
+• Panel - Address a specific panel by its ID.

-• CanvasOfPanel - Address the whole canvas (panel group) of the panel specified by the target ID
+• CanvasOfPanel - Address the whole canvas (panel group) of the panel specified by the target ID.

-The target index can be set in different ways.
-It is an IOReferences itself, meaning that it can be a Variable, BehaviorConstant or any other reference.
-If this reference would include slashes (/) it needs to be wrapped in curly braces {}
+The target index can be a Parameter Reference, which means it can be a Variable, Behavior Constant, or any other reference.
+If the reference includes slashes (/), it must be wrapped in curly braces {}.

 • SleepTime (minutes)

-• DimTime (in minutes)
+• DimTime (minutes)

 • DisplayBrightness (0-8)